Mana Ayukawa

-Ayukawa has a career-high singles ranking by the WTA of 382, achieved on 29 July 2019, and a best doubles ranking of world No. 214, achieved on 03 February 2020.
+Ayukawa has a career-high singles ranking by the WTA of 382, achieved on 29 July 2019, and a best doubles ranking of world No. 190, achieved on 4 May 2026.
 She has won two singles titles and 19 doubles titles on the ITF Circuit.

 Early life

 She was born Noda in Japan.
 Started playing tennis at the age of three.
 She started playing professional tennis in 2012.

 Career

-Junior
+Juniors

 As a junior, Ayukawa reached her highest ranking of 174 on 31 January 2011.

 Professional

-In October 2018, she played in the finals of the ITF W25 tournament held in Hamamatsu, Japan.
+In October 2018, she played in the finals of the W25 tournament held in Hamamatsu, Japan.

-In February 2022, she won her second career singles title at the ITF W15 tournament in Monastir, Tunisia.
+In February 2022, she won her second career singles title at a W15 tournament in Monastir, Tunisia.
 In May 2022, She won the ITF W25 tournament in Nottingham, United Kingdom, with her Australian partner Alana Parnaby.
 This was Ayukawa's seventeenth title on the ITF Tour.

-In February 2023, she reached the final of the Georgia's Rome Tennis Open, an ITF W60 tournament held in Rome, United States, with her Czech partner Gabriela Knutson.
+In February 2023, she reached the final of the Georgia's Rome Tennis Open, a W60 tournament held in Rome, United States, with her Czech partner Gabriela Knutson.
 They lost in two sets to Hungarian Fanny Stollár and Swiss Lulu Sun.

 In September 2025, she won the ITF W35 tournament held in Nakhon Pathom, Thailand, with her compatriot Eri Shimizu, beating her compatriots Natsumi Kawaguchi and Erika Sema in the final.